LED Light Therapy/Photobiomodulation

-The use of transcranial LED therapy, sometimes called Photobiomodulation, is an emerging approach to brain healing.
-Like HBOT, there are already some FDA approved applications, but these do not include ABI.
-There is a wide array of organization representing practitioners but we are not aware of any easy way to access lists of practitioners.
+The use of transcranial LED light therapy, sometimes called photobiomodulation, is an emerging approach to brain healing.
+Like HBOT, there are already some FDA-approved applications, but these do not include TBI/ABI.
+There is a wide array of organizations representing practitioners but we are not aware of any easy way to access lists of practitioners.
 We have some useful resources to share at this time, with hopefully more to come soon.
-There are dozens of organizations devoted to study of light therapies worldwide including the North American Association of Laser Therapy, the International Academy of Laser Medicine and Surgery, and the American Society for Laser Medicine and Surgery.
-Some of the notable journals covering this field include: Photomedicine and Laser Surgery, Lasers in Surgery and Medicine, and Lasers in Medical Science and Physiotherapy Practice and Research.
+There are dozens of organizations devoted to the study of light therapies and low-level laser therapy worldwide including the North American Association of Laser Therapy, the International Academy of Laser Medicine and Surgery, and the American Society for Laser Medicine and Surgery.
+Some of the notable journals covering this field include Photomedicine and Laser Surgery, Lasers in Surgery and Medicine, and Lasers in Medical Science and Physiotherapy Practice and Research.

 Some specific practitioners who have been vetted by one of the thought leaders in this field include:

 608 Earp Street, Philadelphia, PA 19147

 With three greater Delaware Valley area locations, QuietMind’s approach combines near-infrared light treatment with neurofeedback.
 Their innovative practice offers clinical treatment of ABI and other neurological conditions, as well as on-going clinical trials of their hybrid therapy for both age-related memory decline, and for Parkinson’s disease.
 They are currently recruiting patients for clinical trials.
 There is no fee for trial participants, who may undertake the therapies at home via computer.
 They are also a distributor of Vielight Products.

 Two highly experienced, licensed Acupuncturists who use transcranial LED therapies to help treat ABI (PTSD, stroke, dementia, etc.)